 The same thing can happen with cannabis; often times, consumers are able to build up a tolerance after regular use to specific types of weed.
-In terms of medical marijuana patients, this can be difficult terrain to navigate, especially if they rely on the long-term healing benefits of the herb.
+In terms of medical marijuana consumers, this can be difficult terrain to navigate.

 There is good news: there's a key difference between strains that lead to tolerance and those that do not.
 Some types of cannabis are full of THC cannabinoids, whereas others are heavier on CBD.